ArduPilot/ardupilot_wiki/common/source/docs/common-ads-b-receiver.rst

 Vehicle Database
 ================

-When enabled, the ADS-B library will store information for up to 50 vehicles detected by the ADS-B receiver but can be further limited using the ``ADSB_LIST_SIZE`` parameter.
+When enabled, the ADS-B library will store information for up to 50 vehicles detected by the ADS-B receiver but can be further limited using the :ref:`ADSB_LIST_MAX<ADSB_LIST_MAX>` parameter.
 Due to some experimental work in other features, such as EKF2, available RAM may be limited.
-It is important to note that when ADS-B is disabled (ADSB_ENABLE=0) then the memory is released, effectively freeing up about 1KB of RAM.
+It is important to note that when ADS-B is disabled (:ref:`ADSB_TYPE<ADSB_TYPE>` = 0) then the memory is released, effectively freeing up about 1KB of RAM.
 When enabled, the detected vehicle list is checked once per second for potential conflicts.

 Developer information including Simulation
 ==========================================
 The data is transmitted via the `ADSB_VEHICLE message <https://mavlink.io/en/messages/common.html#ADSB_VEHICLE>`__.
-When received by ArduPilot, it is streamed out using the SRx_ADSB value where x is the telemetry port number and the value is how many vehicles per second to be streamed.
+When received by ArduPilot, it is streamed out using the ``SRx_ADSB`` value where x is the telemetry port number and the value is how many vehicles per second to be streamed.
 If using telem1 the streamrate param would be ``SR1_ADSB``.
 The list will not repeat any faster than 1 second.
 This flexibility is useful to conserve bandwidth on data links but also allow maximum update rate for high-speed links such as an on-board companion computer.